blagae/elisio/BUILDING.md

 The longest-running test is `test_hexameter_scan_all`, which will take a while during the first run if you're on SQLite.
 On subsequent runs, you'll get performance comparable to Postgres and presumably the other DBMS.

+Since git commit `596adfe1`, you will probably need the folder containing `git.sh` or `git.exe` on the path of your OS.
+More investigation is needed as to how common this is and how to make the code work across different hosts.

 ## PTVS

 Original development of Elisio took place with the Python Tools for Visual Studio (PTVS), which allows advanced Python editing from that IDE.